-Megan Rapinoe shined once again with a goal and an assist and Abby Wambach tallied her 140th career goal and 6th in Olympic play, surpassing Mia Hamm as the all-time leader in U.S. Olympic goals.
-Carli Lloyd started in place of the injured Shannon Boxx and added the third and final blow, her second of the tournament.
+Megan Rapinoe shined once again with a goal and an assist, Abby Wambach tallied her 140th career goal, remaining in second place all-time behind Mia Hamm, and Carli Lloyd added the third and final blow, her second of the tournament.

 Rapinoe opened the scoring in the 33rd minute with a curling strike from just beyond the top of the penalty box that sailed over the outstretched arm of 5ʻ6″ Colombian goalkeeper Sandra Sepulveda and into the back of the net.
 Usually Rapinoe is on the back end of the U.S.’s scoring chances, having assisted goals to Carli Lloyd and Abby Wambach in the U.S.’s match Wednesday against France, but Rapinoe is just as comfortable setting things up as she is finishing.
 This time it was Alex Morgan who provided the assist, scrambling to grab a turnover along the right flank and dishing it inside to Rapinoe, who took two touches before she rocketed the ball over the penalty area and into goal.

 Rapinoe, known for her wacky goal celebrations, pulled a note out from one of her socks and held it up: a happy birthday message to defender Ali Krieger, who tore her ACL in the first match of Olympic qualifying in January.
 Awww, we miss you too, Kriegs!